Slip and Fall Accidents Lawsuits

 - Hotel or motel

 - Shopping mall

 Every negligent security case is different, and the definition of adequate security will differ depending on the premises and foreseeable crime.
 Examples of adequate security include security officers, adequate lighting, functioning locks or key-in entry, and security cameras or alarms.

 The responsible party in a negligent security lawsuit can be the property owner, security contractors, security personnel, property lessees, business owners, or landlords.

 If you or a loved one sustained an injury due to the negligence of a property owner, you may be entitled to compensation.
 Our experienced team of premises liability accident lawyers are available 24/7, nights and weekends to evaluate your claim.
 Premises liability lawsuits can be complicated, but Thomas J. Henry Law has decades of experience and the legal resources to develop your case properly and put you in the best position possible to achieve real results.

 Contact us today for a free case review.
-Our firm has offices in Corpus Christi, San Antonio, and Austin, serving clients across Texas and nationwide.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, and Austin, serving clients across Texas and nationwide.